sjaakp/yii2-polyglot/README.md

 	...

-As you will most likely have the **Polyglot** widget on all of your pages, the preferable place the widget would be the layout viewfile.
+As you will most likely have the **Polyglot** widget on all of your pages, the preferable place for the widget would be one of the layout viewfiles.

 The **Polyglot** widget has no options.